Remote/Network Rendering with Podium Server

 The order that you perform these steps is important, so please read carefully:

 - Install Podium Server on the machine you want to render from.
+Typically choose the fastest computer or computers on your network that can be shared.

 - Launch Podium Server - You must leave Podium Server open through this whole process.